-Furthermore, BEREC intends to develop guidelines on the implementation of the Recommendation.
-BEREC will take the final decision on the development of these guidelines, including the time table and scope, once the Recommendation is published.
+Furthermore, when such Recommendation is adopted, BEREC will consider developing guidelines on its implementation.
+The final decision, including the timetable and scope, will be taken once the Recommendation is published.

-Opinion on the anticipated draft Commission Recommendation on costing principles for key access products

-Adoption expected by early 2013, depending on Commission timing
+Opinion on the anticipated draft Commission Recommendation addressing combined (a) non discrimination and (b) costing methodologies for key wholesale access products.
+Adoption expected by early 2013, depending on Commission timing No public consultation